Amitkachhap/nextjs-woocommerce/README.md

 8. Add a product to the cart

-9. Proceed to checkout (Gå til kasse)
+9. Proceed to checkout (GO TO CHECKOUT)

 10. Fill in your details and place the order